orditeck/2ndbrain/Improvements to Cheap Publish.md

 > <sub>- Thomas Edison</sub>

 ## TODO
+- Write a proper README with instruction on how to use
+- Write some doc about the changes I made to the comment layout (I use Remark42) and/or remove the comment configs and let it up to the user to decide / figure out what they want
 - Fix the graph when URL contains a `#` (current node doesn't seem set)
 - Identify external link
 - Open external link in new window